pudgeball/NMSliderViewController/README.markdown

 `[[NMSliderViewController alloc] initWithTopViewController:topViewController andBottomViewController:bottomViewController];`

-And set the root view controller here:
+And set the root view controller like this:

 `self.window.rootViewController = slideViewController;`